It looks like you are visiting this site

 Additionally, plants absorb VOCs (volatile organic compounds) such as chemicals that are widely used in domestic cleaning products, contained within some carpets and emitted from electronics.

-A break out area at Experians London office.
+A break out area at experians london office.
 Hanging planting and more

 2. Make you more creative and (as much as 15% more) productive